 Students will also participate in writing workshops, giving them the tools to assess the artistry onstage and articulate their opinions effectively.
 STC’s Audience Enrichment Manager will work with the Critics on revisions of each article to prepare them for publication online or in school newspapers.

-Teen Critics will attend and write reviews for the majority of the Shakespeare Theatre Company’s 2014-2015 Season as well as a final show from another DC area theatre company.
-All performances and press workshops will be on Thursday nights.
-There will be two writing workshops on Saturday afternoons in October and January.
+Teen Critics will attend and write reviews for the majority of the Shakespeare Theatre Company’s 2015-2016 Season.
+Most performances and workshops will take place on Sunday evenings.

 Each Teen Critic will need to have a teacher from their school sponsor them in order to participate in the program.

-Mail the application, writing sample and a letter of reference written by the sponsor to:
+Mail the application, writing sample (1-3 pages) and a letter of reference written by the sponsor to:

 Hannah Hessel Ratner